We all know the struggles of packing for a trip, crossing off the mental checklist of clothes and toiletries.

 “Because they generally don’t even have like salads at restaurants.
 Their salad would be iceberg lettuce with tomato,” says Duhamel.
 “But that’s not enough to nourish me through a dinner.
 It’s not spinach salad with all these vegetables and a couple of nuts.”

-Last December she and Radford were part of a two week skating tour in Germany.
+In December 2014, she and Radford were part of a two week skating tour in Germany.
 Despite assurances that she would be provided with vegan food, all that was available was soft pretzels with mustard.
-She’s planning to be much better prepared when they venture over again this year.
+She’s since been much better prepared.

 One of her toughest food experiences came during the 2014 Olympic Winter Games in Sochi where she was part of Canada’s silver medal in the inaugural team event.
 It was a longer trip than is usual for figure skating competitions so she couldn’t pack enough of her own food to last past the first few days when she would be competing.
 She had hoped for a yogurt alternative in which she could put the five jars of homemade granola she’d packed but it was nowhere to be found.
 Instead she mashed tofu into a yogurt-like texture.
 Her dinner every night was an Indian lentil stew, because despite the dining hall in the athletes’ village being massive, it was far from vegan-friendly.